Skardyy/.dotfiles/README.md

 >
 > the hyprland config is built using [HyDE](https://github.com/HyDE-Project/HyDE)
 > installing it without installing HyDE may lead to a broken config.
-> I'd also suggest making sure modify the installer to install only the things you want
+> I'd also suggest making sure to modify the installer to install only the things you want

 # Install
 ```sh